rajeshm20/TodoList-Redis/README.md

 ```

 ```
-Be sure to change the directory to the todolist-mongodb directory where the manifest.yml file is located.
+Be sure to change the directory to the todolist-redis directory where the manifest.yml file is located.
 ```

 6.Run ```cf push```